tevaughan/how-to-program/how-to-program.md

 program to be portable from one device to the next.
 I also introduce a scripting language, Ruby.
 Like a compiled language, a scripting language allows the writing of portable programs but also allows a program to be written most quickly and concisely.
-Although a scripted program is usually not in its execution speed so fast as a compiled program, the speed of execution is often fast enough.
+Although a scripted program does not run so fast as the corresponding compiled program, the speed of the script is often fast enough.
 Almost every programming project can be efficiently completed through the development of some combination of compiled and scripted code.
-By referring only to free software (for example, the GNU C compiler and the Ruby interpreter), I make easy the reader's acquisition of the necessary tools.
-The material here presented gives the reader the power to define a device's behavior just as he pleases, within the constraints of the device's physical capability.
+By referring only to free software (for example, the GNU C compiler and the interpreter for Ruby scripts), I ease the reader's acquisition of the necessary tools.
+The material herebelow gives the reader the power to define a device's behavior just as he pleases, within the constraints of the device's physical capability.